tomalbrc/blockbench-import-library/docs/src/Concepts.md

 # Concepts:

-I will try to give a short summary of the concepts used in this library;
+I will try to give a short summary of the concepts used in this library;\
+As a TLDR of sorts

 ## AnimatedHolder